 A: Many doctors are very out-of-date about herpes diagnosis.
 Although a culture test from an active sore is one of the most common ways to test for herpes – it can also result in many false negatives.
 This is because sores often start drying out within a few days, and there is often not enough virus present in the fluid of the samples to show up in a culture test.

-Before 1999, there were no reliable herpes blood tests and the tests could not accurately distinguish between HSV-1 and HSV-2.
-Since most people already had HSV-1 (orally), they would test positive for herpes, whether or not they had oral herpes or genital herpes.
+Herpes IgG Blood tests are now very accurate.
+But before 1999, there were no reliable herpes blood tests and the tests could not accurately distinguish between HSV-1 and HSV-2.
+Back then, since most people already had HSV-1 (orally), they would always test positive for herpes, whether or not they had HSV-1 or HSV-2.
 So the old tests were not very useful.
 However, since 1999, there are several newer and very accurate herpes blood tests which can also distinguish between HSV-1 and HSV-2.
 These can be very useful diagnosing patients who have no noticeable symptoms, or who have recurring symptoms but the culture tests have come back negative.

 Here is a downloadable PDF form from ASHA, the American Social Health Association, listing all of the newer, very accurate herpes blood tests: Herpes Blood Test Guide.
 Download this and bring it to your doctor and ask him to order one of the tests from this list.
 If he does not agree to do this, then unfortunately, you will need to find a new doctor.